TakisAngelides/Variational-MPS-with-Julia/README.md

 of a topological theta term in the Schwinger model.

 Notes and documentation for this project can be found in the file 'Tensor Networks, DMRG and the quantum 1D Ising model' at https://takisangelides.wixsite.com/personal/academic-projects.

+The MPS folder is just the variational_MPS_algorithm.jl split into functions.